BhojrajCSE21/argon-design-system-react-master/README.md

 - [Acknowledgments](#acknowledgments)

 ## Project Overview
-The Portfolio Page lets users showcase their personal and professional profiles through a structured layout.
-It includes a Home Page with a brief introduction, a Profile Details Page that dives deeper into the user’s biography, skills, achievements, and projects, and a Contact Page that facilitates communication.
+The Portfolio Page enables users to showcase their personal and professional profiles through a structured layout.
+It includes a Home Page with a brief introduction, a Profile Details Page that provides an in-depth view of the user’s biography, skills, achievements, and projects, as well as a Contact Page that facilitates communication.

 ## Features
-- **Home Page**: Brief introduction or summary of the person.
+- **Home Page**: A brief introduction or summary of the person.
 - **Profile Details Page**: Detailed biography, skills, achievements, and notable projects.
 - **Contact Page**: A form for visitors to reach out.